nickgeoca/elata-eeg/crates/daemon/API.md

     The daemon discovers pipeline definitions (`*.yaml` files) from configured directories on the filesystem.
 The UI then uses the `GET /api/pipelines` endpoint to get a list of available pipelines to present to the user.
 This decouples the UI from the filesystem.

 *   **How does the GUI know what controls to display?**
-    After a pipeline is started, the daemon streams its structure (stages, parameters, etc.) to the UI via the SSE connection (`/api/events`) or through the `/api/pipeline/state` endpoint.
-The UI uses this information to dynamically render the appropriate controls.
+    After a pipeline is started (or if the UI connects when a pipeline is already running), the UI **must** call `GET /api/state` to fetch the complete configuration of the running pipeline.
+This ensures the UI has the necessary information to render the correct controls and avoids race conditions with the event stream.
+The SSE connection (`/api/events`) should be used for subsequent real-time updates.

 *   **Why use HTTP/SSE instead of WebSockets?**
     This design uses HTTP for standard request/response interactions (like starting or stopping a pipeline), which is simple and stateless.
 For real-time updates from the server to the client, Server-Sent Events (SSE) are used.
 SSE is a simpler protocol than WebSockets and is very efficient for one-way server-to-client data streaming.
 This combination provides a lightweight and robust solution.